awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

       --enable-performance-insights
   ```

-When you turn on Performance Insights, you can optionally specify the amount of time, in days, to retain Performance Insights data with the `--performance-insights-retention-period` option\.
+When you turn on Performance Insights, you can optionally specify the number of days to retain Performance Insights data with the `--performance-insights-retention-period` option\.
 Valid values are 7 \(the default\) or 731 \(2 years\)\.

 The following example turns on Performance Insights for `sample-db-instance` and specifies that Performance Insights data is retained for two years\.